sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

   }
 ```

-3) In the windowís ViewModel, add the binding property *DropHandler* which returns an instance of a CustomDropHandler:
+3) In the window‚Äôs ViewModel, add the binding property *DropHandler* which returns an instance of a CustomDropHandler:

 ```C#
 internal class WPFWindowVM : SomeBaseClass